aws/amazon-neptune-for-graphql/README.md

 The utility has the option to **generate the AWS resources** of the entire pipeline, including the AWS AppSync API, configuring the roles, data source, schema and resolver, and the AWS Lambda that queries Amazon Neptune.

+Alternatively, you can also **generate Apollo Server artifacts** through the utility as a self-hosted solution that includes a standalone Node.js application with all dependencies, resolvers, and Neptune connectivity pre-configured to query Amazon Neptune.

 If you have a **few queries** with a static number of input parameters and return fields, and you are willing to code your GraphQL resolver, look at these